scolapicchioni/blazor/Lab01/readme.md

 - Create a new project.
 - Select `Blazor WebAssembly App`.
 Select `Next`.
 - In the `Solution Name` field, type `PhotoSharingApplication`
-- In the `Project name` field, type `PhotoSharingApplication.Frontend.BlazorWebAssembly`
+- In the `Project name` field, type `PhotoSharingApplication.Frontend`
 - Provide a `Location` for the project, such as `Lab01\Start`.
 - Be sure to select the latest .net version (.Net 6.0)
+- Ensure that the `ASP.NET Core hosted` Checkbox is checked.
-- Leave the rest as default: No authentication Type, Enable Https, Not hosted, no Progressive Web Application
+- Leave the rest as default: No authentication Type, Enable Https, no Progressive Web Application
 - Select `Create`.

+Three projects are created for us:
+- PhotoSharingApplication.Frontend.Client
+- PhotoSharingApplication.Frontend.Server
+- PhotoSharingApplication.Frontend.Shared
+with the `Server` as startup project.

 Ok, so now we have a working application (you can run it with `F5` if you want to see how it looks).